jimbike/rapidsnordic/rapidsnordic-astro/src/content/announcements/2026-01-05-wax-session.md

 ### Parent Volunteers Needed!

-We need parent volunteers to help prepare skis for tomorrow's race at 1106 Olympic Dr, Cloquet, MN 55720.
+We need parent volunteers to help prepare skis for the January 6th race at 1106 Olympic Dr, Cloquet, MN 55720.

 ### What to Bring
 - Skis that need waxing (labeled with athlete's name)